Three Wives (film)

-Three Wives (Tre mogli) is a 2001 film directed by Marco Risi.
-Iaia Forte was nominated for the 2002 Silver Ribbons for the best supporting actress.
+Three Wives (Tre mogli) is a 2001 comedy-drama film directed by Marco Risi.
+It follows a trio of Italian women trying to track down their missing husbands, who have apparently fled to Argentina after robbing a bank.
+Iaia Forte was nominated for the 2002 Silver Ribbons for the best supporting actress for her role as Bianca in this movie.

 Plot

-On New Year's Eve three women meet at the police station: Beatrice, Bianca and Billy.
-Their husbands have disappeared having stolen 9 billion lire from the bank of which they are respectively director, cashier and security guard.
-A year later, the three women are brought to Buenos Aires, Argentina.
+On New Year's Eve, three women - Beatrice, Bianca, and Billie - meet at a police station.
+The women find out that their husbands have disappeared after stealing 9 billion lire from the bank at which the husbands work.
+The trio, despite having very different personalities, decide to embark on a trip together in search of their missing husbands, who have apparently fled to Argentina.

-Their husbands are owners of luxury homes, herds and even a restaurant in Patagonia.
-Beatrice finds out that Saverio had always cheated on her with his ex-girlfriend and that they lived together in Buenos Aires.
-Bianca discovers that Antonio went to prostitutes and had a girlfriend actress of telenovelas and finally Billy discovers that her husband Gino has always been homosexual.
+On the trip, each woman makes a startling discovery.
+Beatrice finds out that her husband Saverio had been cheating on her with his ex-girlfriend, who he apparently lived with in Buenos Aires, Argentina.
+Bianca discovers that her husband Antonio went to prostitutes and had a girlfriend who is an actress in telenovelas.
+Billie discovers that her husband Gino has always been homosexual.

-They are followed by Amedeo, a clumsy policeman with an overbearing fiancee, who befriends the women under the disguise of a nature photographer.
-Amedeo falls in love with Billy and spends one night with her, while Bianca and Beatrice have respectively a one-night stand as week with a tango teacher and a French tourist.
-And when it seems that they are about to find their husbands, they discover that their boat had hit the Perito Moreno Glacier killing them, In fact, being bankrupt they staged their death and assumed false identities and now ask the wives to meet them in Ushuaia, where they ended up working in a bank.
+Amedeo, a clumsy policeman with an overbearing fiancee, befriends the women in the disguise of a nature photographer and joins them on their trip.
+Amedeo falls in love with Billie and spends one night with her, while Bianca and Beatrice each have a one-night stand with a tango teacher and a French tourist, respectively.

+When it seems like the wives are about to find their husbands, they discover that the husbands’ boat hit the Perito Moreno Glacier, killing them.
+But unbeknownst to the wives, the bankrupt men had actually staged their deaths and assumed false identities.
+The husbands then reach out to the wives and ask them to meet them in Ushuaia, Argentina.

-The three women, now aware of how much better their life could be without them, abandon them and start a new life: Billy marries Amedeo and they have a son while Beatrice and Bianca move to Buenos Aires and open a restaurant called "Le Tre Mogli" ("The Three Wives") and lead a carefree and independent life.
-But on New Year's Eve, the last minute of the film, their husbands enter the restaurant ...
+The three women, however, now aware of how much better their life could be without their husbands, abandon them.
+Billie marries Amedeo and has a son.
+Beatrice and Bianca move to Buenos Aires and open a restaurant called "Le Tre Mogli" ("The Three Wives").
+But on the next New Year's Eve, in the last minute of the film, their husbands enter the restaurant ...